hamza1760/InventorySystem/README.md

 Inventory system application to manage inventory of products in different warehouses built using springboot.

 **FEATURES**
-- Add view and delete Product , Warehouse and Inventory.
+- Add,view and delete Product, Warehouse and Inventory.
 - Put multiple inventories of products in warehouses.
 - View and update item quantity in warehouses.
 - View the size of all products.